-The review period for a short period licence for a Group 2 vehicle driver is 1, 3 or 5 years.
+The review period for a short period licence for a Group 2 vehicle driver is 1, 3 or a maximum period of 5 years.

 Group 2 standards are minimum standards and do not preclude employers setting higher standards in terms of the demands of driving and other tasks encountered in the course of employment.